hessch/udgbuf/README.md

 (c) 2009,2013 isquared.nl, Licensed under Creative Commons CC BY-SA 3.0

-UDGFB is a 20x16 framebuffer for Psion Organiser II devices based on the eight user-defined characters or the Hitachi HD44780 LCD controller in these devices.
+UDGFB is a 20x16 framebuffer for Psion Organiser II devices based on the eight user-defined characters for the Hitachi HD44780 LCD controller in these devices.

 The framebuffer uses the user-defined characters printed in the following